skx/bfcc/README.md

 ## Rough Plan

-There are a lot of different ways to skin this cat, but my starting plan is to do this:
+There are a lot of different ways to skin this cat, but my starting plan was to do this:

 * [x] Parse a valid program.
 * [x] Generate C-code which corresponds to that input.
 * [x] Compile it with `gcc`.

-Now that this is done the next step would be to drop the use of GCC and instead generate assembly language:
+Once that was completed the next step would be to drop the use of GCC and instead generate assembly language:

 * [x] Parse a valid program.
 * [x] Generate an x86 assembly version of the input.
 * [x] Compile it with `nasm`, and link with `ldd`.

-A completely-final step would be to drop the use of the assembler entirely, generating a native ELF binary, but I suspect I might not get that far.
+Annoyingly I noticed that when I compiled the Mandelbrot example via the assembly language version it was slower than the C-based version.
+So I had some more things to do:

+* [x] Optimize the generated assembly language.